Shadowf6/V5Replay/README.md

 And you're done!
 You can add switches to record or not.
 Just add if statements.
 Ideally you want to record position every 50 ms or so, so you can customize that to match the delay of your controller.

-Once you've finished driving, simply upload the txt file from the SD, and install a Python IDE if you haven't yet.
+Once you've finished driving, simply upload the txt file from the SD, and install a Python IDE if you haven't yet (PyCharm or VSCode works fine).
 Go to the terminal and type <code>pip install arcade</code>.
 (If you don't have pip or python installed, please do so.)

-Now, just add the file path of the txt file to your Python project, and voila!
+Now, just add the file path of the txt file and main.py onto your Python project, and you're done setting it up.